-In a nutshell, motivational interviewing is a method therapists use to promote change, especially in the face of resistance to changing.
+In a nutshell, motivational interviewing is a method therapists used to promote change, especially in the face of resistance to change.
 One of the core beliefs in motivational interviewing is that the therapist and clients work together to help the client implement changes.
 However, ultimately the client is responsible for choosing and carrying out the actions that’ll lead to change (Miller and Rollnick, 2002).

 If there’s something you’re thinking about changing or are in the process of trying to change, then engaging in this thought exercise could help you succeed in making that change.

 Motivational interviewing states that change is enhanced when potential or perceived discrepancies between your current situation and your hopes for the future are examined or how your current behaviours differ from your desired or ideal behaviours (SAMHSA, 1999).